jrschultz/LinuxNotes/LUKS.md

 mount /dev/mapper/cuda2tb /mnt/cuda2tb
 ```

+This will be owned by root so you can chown it to your user.

 You can now copy or create data on the encrypted partition as per any other hard drive.

 ## Unmount and Close Procedure